 Camp Lejeune Water Contamination and Heart Disease

 For decades, U.S. Marines, Navy personnel, civilian workers, and their families have suspected a link between Camp Lejeune water contamination and heart disease.
 However, countless veterans and their loved ones have been denied military benefits for their heart conditions.
-Learn about the link between Camp Lejeune water contamination and heart disease and what legal rights you may have before the August 2024 deadline.
+Learn about the link between Camp Lejeune water contamination and heart disease and if you may be able to file a legal claim for compensation before the August 2024 deadline.

 Did Camp Lejeune Contaminated Water Cause Heart Disease?